 Data protection impact assessmentsFind out what data protection impact assessments (DPIAs) are, when they must be done, and who should be involved.
 Download and adapt our DPIA template to save you time.

 DPO's report to governors: templateUse our template to make sure you're giving your governors all the information they need to know about data protection and your school's compliance with the GDPR.

 Email security: sending personal dataAny personal data you send by email must be kept secure.
-Use our tips to help you keep personal data safe in emails to ensure you’re doing everything you can in line with the GDPR to avoid a data breach.
+Use our tips to help you keep personal data safe in emails to ensure you’re doing everything you can in line with the UK GDPR to avoid a data breach.

 GDPR jargon busterThe world of data protection is filled with jargon and technical terms, but our GDPR glossary makes it accessible for you.